zhangchbin/RCIL/README.md

 }
 ```

-## Connect
+## Contact
-If you have any questions about this work, please feel easy to connect with us (zhangchbin ^ mail.nankai.edu.cn or zhangchbin ^ gmail.com).
+If you have any questions about this work, please feel easy to contact us (zhangchbin ^ mail.nankai.edu.cn or zhangchbin ^ gmail.com).